Pethidine: Adverse effects

 The adverse effects of pethidine administration are primarily those of the opioids as a class: nausea, vomiting, dizziness, diaphoresis, urinary retention, and constipation.
 Due to moderate stimulant effects mediated by pethidine's dopamine and norepinephrine reuptake inhibition, sedation is less likely compared to other opioids.
 Unlike other opioids, it does not cause miosis because of its anticholinergic properties.
 Overdose can cause muscle flaccidity, respiratory depression, obtundation, psychosis, cold and clammy skin, hypotension, and coma.

 A narcotic antagonist such as naloxone is indicated to reverse respiratory depression and other effects of pethidine.
 Serotonin syndrome has occurred in patients receiving concurrent antidepressant therapy with selective serotonin reuptake inhibitors (SSRIs) or monoamine oxidase inhibitors, or other medication types (see Interactions below).
 Convulsive seizures sometimes observed in patients receiving parenteral pethidine on a chronic basis have been attributed to accumulation in plasma of the metabolite norpethidine (normeperidine).
 Fatalities have occurred following either oral or intravenous pethidine overdose.

 Interactions

 Pethidine has serious interactions that can be dangerous with monoamine oxidase inhibitors (e.g., furazolidone, isocarboxazid, moclobemide, phenelzine, procarbazine, selegiline, tranylcypromine).
 Such patients may suffer agitation, delirium, headache, convulsions, and/or hyperthermia.
 Fatal interactions have been reported including the death of Libby Zion.

 Seizures may develop when tramadol is given intravenously following, or with, pethidine.
 It can interact as well with SSRIs and other antidepressants, antiparkinson agents, migraine therapy, stimulants and other agents causing serotonin syndrome.
 It is thought to be caused by an increase in cerebral serotonin concentrations.
-It is probable that pethidine can also interact with a number of other medications, including muscle relaxants, benzodiazepines, and ethanol.
+It is probable that pethidine can also interact with a number of other medications including muscle relaxants and benzodiazepines, and other substances such as alcohol.